leongersing/ruby_buddha_ios_blog_source/readme.md

     [newManagedObject setValue:@"Edit Body" forKey:@"body"];

 Now you've setup a new item, gave it some valid data and selected it in the table.
-We've got to make one more change... edit selector:"fetchedResultsController" and look for the comment "// Edit the entity name as appropriate." change "Event" to "Post" and the sort descriptor from "timeStamp" to "createdAt".
+We've got to make one more change...
+Remember how we changed the "Event" entity to "Post" and "timeStamp" to "createdAt"?
+Well, this is why: searching projects is probably one of the most common things I have to do in a new IDE.
+I thought it might be fun to give it a try right now.

-That's it.
-Build and run and start adding and editing.
-You should note that even if you close the application and come back all your changes have been saved.
+Either go to Edit > Find > Find in Project or type (Shift+ CMD+ F) to start a project search. enter "timeStamp" and click find.
+You should be able to click the results to jump immedately to where that key is being used in the application.
+Go ahead and update them to "createdAt" and find/update Event to Post.

+## SHIP IT!

-Most of this is not magic, it's just using the Core Data framework to persist your object graph to SQLite.
+Just kidding!
+But you can run it and you should see a fully working application that allows you to create and edit blog entries.
+Changes are going to be saved and new posts will be saved between application launches even though you never wrote code to save the posts, it's there.
+Our app is using the Core Data framework to persist your object graph to SQLite.
 It's a lot like Rails in the sense that if you use what is generated, then by convention you're going to write and maintance a lot less code.
 Just like Rails and Ruby you're free to make the changes that your app needs to make but